Gary Smyth (loyalist)

-Gary Smyth (sometimes written as Gary Smith or Garry Smyth) is a Northern Irish former loyalist paramilitary.
-Smyth was an active member of the West Belfast Brigade of the Ulster Defence Association during the Troubles.
+Gary Smyth (sometimes written as Gary Smith or Garry Smyth; 1963 or 1964 – 10 November 2024) was a Northern Irish loyalist paramilitary.
+Smyth was an active member of the West Belfast Brigade of the Ulster Defence Association (UDA) during the Troubles.
 He was known by the nickname "Smickers" throughout his paramilitary career, although he was also sometimes called "Chiefo".

 Early years

 A native of Belfast's Shankill Road, David Lister and Hugh Jordan state that Smyth joined the UDA for the first time around 1980 but left again in 1981 after a disagreement with his superiors.
 William "Bucky" McCullough, a leading figure in the West Belfast Brigade, was killed at his Shankill home by the Irish National Liberation Army (INLA) in 1981.
 In response, Smyth hatched a plan to shoot up a bus stop on the republican Falls Road in retaliation.
 When the plan was vetoed by Smyth's superiors he left the UDA in disgust at what he perceived to be their inaction.